The Open Society and Its Enemies: Marx's Method

-Chapter 13, "Marx's Sociological Determinism", is the first of Popper's chapters on Marx.
-Popper argues that Marx's historical prophecies did not come true, and Marx "misled scores of intelligent people into believing that historical prophecy is the scientific way of approaching social problems".
-Popper critiques the idea of historical materialism, which is the foundation of Marxist theory, arguing that it is a flawed view of history that assumes, as he had phrased it in chapter 1, "that there are specific historical laws which can be discovered, and upon which predictions regarding the future of mankind can be based".
-He also argues that historical change is not predetermined and that societies can choose their own path.
-Finally, Popper argues that the social world is too complex to be studied using the same methods as the natural sciences, and social scientists must use a different method that takes into account the complexity of human behavior and social institutions.
+In the second section Popper turns to Marx, whom he regards as both a powerful critic of capitalism and a paradigmatic historicist prophet.

+Chapter 13, "Marx's Sociological Determinism", reconstructs Marx's method as a form of sociological determinism which treats large-scale social change as governed by quasi-laws of historical development.
+Popper argues that Marx mistakenly believed that such laws could ground scientific predictions about the future of capitalism and the inevitable transition to socialism, and he criticises this kind of historicism as an inappropriate extension of the methods of the natural sciences to the open, highly complex system of social life.

 Chapter 14, "The Autonomy of Sociology", develops Marx's criticisms of psychologism, the idea that all social laws can be reduced to psychological laws.
 Popper does this in the form of an extended argument against Mill's version of the idea, explaining at the end of the chapter that he did so because he considered Mill "a worthier opponent than Hegel", who was Marx's real target.
 He emphasizes the importance of the social environment and its institutions in explaining social phenomena.
 Popper critiques what he calls the conspiracy theory of society, which is "the view that an explanation of a social phenomenon consists in the discovery of the men or groups who are interested in the occurrence of this phenomenon (sometimes it is a hidden interest which has first to be revealed), and who have planned and conspired to bring it about."
 He argues that the main task of social sciences is to analyze the unintended social repercussions of intentional human actions.
 He concludes that psychological analysis should not be used to develop a standard of what is considered rational behavior in a particular situation, and that the problems of society are irreducible to those of human nature.